 Do not take a double dose to make up for the dose that you missed.

 This may increase the chance of you getting an unwanted side effect.

-If you are not sure what to do, ask your doctor or pharmacist.
 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)